hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 # Platform requirements
 To play our games and use our services you have to be at least 13 years of age or older.
 You are not allowed to create a new account or presence to bypass bans or sanctions that have been applied to another account you own or have owned before.
-With using our services and / or playing our games you accept the written and non-written community guidelines and acknowledge that the platform moderation team is allowed to take all necessary steps to keep the platform clean and friendly.
+By using our products and services you acknowledge and accept our terms of service, data protection policies, community guidelines and services acts.
+You furthermore acknowledge and accept that the moderation has every and all rights to suspend or punish your account based on actions that violate written or non-written rules set to protect the users and platform.
 You may never use any spam-mail or temporary mail provider for your accounts.
 We reserve the right to delete those accounts without any further notice.

 # Social Interactions